njitacm/jerseyctf-2021-challenges/.github/contributing.md

     | [pwn/README.md](pwn/README.md)
     | [web/README.md](web/README.md)

-## Contributing
-* Idk I write this later
+### Creating a writeup for a challenge

 ---
 ## Last Resort
-Contact `AndresOrbe#9714` on Discord if clarification or help is needed
+Contact `AndersOrve#9714` on Discord if clarification or help is needed